DealersLinkDevTeam/node-base-project/CodeStandards.md

   });
 ```

-Take note how the latter code is shorter (274 vs 214 chars) and does not extend to the right with each nested level.
+Take note how the latter code is shorter (284 vs 249 chars) and does not extend to the right with each nested level.

 ### ES6 `import` vs. `require`
-Effort should be made to use `import` and `require` in the appropriate circumstances to assist in reduction of unneeded
+Effort should be made to use `import` and `require` in the appropriate circumstances to assist in the reduction of
-code.
+unneeded code.
+For NodeJS, familiarity with the [`Modules`](https://nodejs.org/api/modules.html#modules_require_main)
+subsystem is assumed.

 ***`import` / `export`***
   * was introduced in ES6 and in many cases must be transpiled, reducing it to a `require` statement in such instances.